mwaseem75/DataSetProj/README.md

 # Data_APP_Security

 ## Summary
-Web Application build on InterSystems IRIS for Health and Docker to demonstrate Authentication and Authorization process.
+Web Application build on InterSystems IRIS for Health and Docker to demonstrate Authentication, Authorization AND Auditing basics.
-By using the application New user can be created programmatically along with roles and SQL privileges, Option to Enable/Disable and Authenticate/Unauthenticate web application.
+By using the application New user can be created programmatically along with auditing, roles and SQL privileges, Option to Enable/Disable and Authenticate/Unauthenticate web application.

 ## Features
 * Authentication, Authorization and Auditing basics
 * Create New User by code